IReaderorg/IReader-extensions/CONTRIBUTING.md

+# This Guide is Updating
 # Contributing

-This guide have some instructions and tips on how to create a new Tachiyomi extension.
+This guide have some instructions and tips on how to create a new IReader extension.
 Please **read it carefully** if you're a new contributor or don't have any experience on the required languages and knowledges.

 This guide is not definitive and it's being updated over time.
-If you find any issue on it, feel free to report it through a [Meta Issue](https://github.com/tachiyomiorg/tachiyomi-extensions/issues/new?assignees=&labels=Meta+request&template=request_meta.yml) or fixing it directly by submitting a Pull Request.
+If you find any issue on it, feel free to report it through a [Discord]() or fixing it directly by submitting a Pull Request.

 ## Table of Contents